-Recently Issued and Adopted Accounting Pronouncements
+Recently Issued Accounting Pronouncements

 On May 28, 2014, the FASB issued ASU 2014-9 regarding ASC Topic 606, Revenue from Contracts with Customers.
 The standard provides principles for recognizing revenue for the transfer of promised goods or services to customers with the consideration to which the entity expects to be entitled in exchange for those goods or services.
-The guidance will be effective for our fiscal year beginning February 1, 2017.
-Early adoption is not permitted.
+The guidance is effective for our fiscal year beginning February 1, 2018.
+Early adoption is permitted.
 We are currently evaluating the accounting, transition and disclosure requirements of the standard and cannot currently estimate the financial statement impact of adoption.